Martin Buchan: Manchester United

 Buchan was signed by Manchester United manager Frank O'Farrell on 29 February 1972 for £120,000, and at the time was the club's record signing.
 His first game for United came on 4 March 1972 against Tottenham in the First Division.
 He was unable to prevent United from suffering relegation to the Second Division in 1973–74.
 However, United bounced back at the first attempt as Second Division champions.
 Buchan became club captain in 1975 following the departure of Willie Morgan.

 Buchan helped United win the 1977 FA Cup Final against Liverpool, which they won 2–1.
 This meant that Buchan became the only player to captain both Scottish and English FA Cup-winning sides.
 He also helped United reach another FA Cup final in 1979, where they lost 3–2 to Arsenal.
 He was still with United when they beat Brighton 4–0 in the replayed 1983 FA Cup Final, but he did not make the team for the final.
 Buchan left the club in August 1983 after injuries caught up with him, signing for Oldham Athletic on a free transfer.
 He had played in 456 games, scoring 4 goals, one of which was a superb, yet somewhat uncharacteristic, long-range drive against Everton.

 International

 Buchan won 34 caps for Scotland, making his international debut in 1971 against Portugal and his last appearance in 1978 against the same country.
-He played in the 1974 World Cup finals and 1978 World Cup finals and captained Scotland twice: in 1975 against Romania and in 1977 against Argentina.
+He played in the 1974 and 1978 World Cup finals and captained Scotland twice: in 1975 against Romania and in 1977 against Argentina.